ros-controls/ros2_control_demos/example_10/doc/userdoc.rst

     ros2 launch ros2_control_demo_example_10 rrbot.launch.py

-   The launch file loads and starts the robot hardware, controllers and opens *RViz*.
+   The launch file loads and starts the robot hardware and controllers.
-   In starting terminal you will see a lot of output from the hardware implementation showing its internal states.
-   This is only of exemplary purposes and should be avoided as much as possible in a hardware interface implementation.

-   If you can see two orange and one yellow rectangle in in *RViz* everything has started properly.
-   Still, to be sure, let's introspect the control system before moving *RRBot*.

 3. Check if the hardware interface loaded properly, by opening another terminal and executing